 This Benchmark application measures multiple layers of evaluation from memory performance, CPU integer Performance, and 2D 3D graphics Performance.
 The overall results of this test yielded a score of 356919 while the LG G7 had 263888 and LG G6 had a score of 138010.
 This score came back with the device handling a 3D game performance at a high quality mode.
 CPU processor also confirmed to support large apps with excellent multitasking.
 This device is listed as defeating 90% of other user devices who ran the same test.
 The Samsung S10 with the same 855 chipset performance had a score of 358845 but the S10 with the 9820 chipset only had a score of 328446.

 The LG G8 ThinQ brings with it the next generation of processing power.
 Providing users everything they need from regular work applications to high end gaming to even better photographs.
 This phone is great for any user type of experience.

 Enjoy and remember never use your phone or tablet while driving, be safe and healthy.

-The Product Ambassadors are Sprint employees from many different parts of the company that love technology.
+Disclaimer: The Product Ambassadors are Sprint employees from many different parts of the company that love technology.
 They volunteer to test out all sorts of Sprint devices and offer opinions freely to the Community.
 Each Product Ambassador shares their own opinions of these devices, therefore the information in this post does not necessarily reflect the opinions of Sprint.
 The PA's do not represent the company in an official way, and should not be expected to respond to Community members in an official capacity. #sprintemployee